ssbruno-code/ssbruno-code-simple-wp-plugin/readme.md

 ## Description

-### This is a startup blugin for simples wp plugins.
+### This is a startup blugin for a simple wp plugins.